eyal0/Chicken-story/README.md

 # Chicken with pHash

 Now that we were going fully crowd-sourced, it didn't seem fair at all to charge any money.
-But I continued to host the server so that we could all share puzzle answers.
+But I continued to host the server so that everyone share puzzle answers.
 I served up Asirra results for free and collected new answers as they got reported.
 Every couple days I would regenerate the tree with the latest data and restart the server.
-At peak I would get around 10 queries per second on my home-made VB.Net HTTP web server.
+At peak I would get around 10 queries per second on my home-made VB.Net HTTP server.
 I had about 2000 unique users in total.
 I also calculated about how many points users were collectively earning using Chicken and the average value of a point based on selling stuff on ebay.
 Chicken was probably responsible for around 1 million dollars of prizes all told.

 Eventually Microsoft pixelated **and** rotated the images being served.
-They got so twisted that pHash was at a loss.
-I tried to compensate by creating a rotational pHash but there just weren't enough bits to make it accurate.
-They were also cracking down on cheaters in other ways.
+They got so distorted that pHash was at a loss.
+They were also cracking down in other ways.
 For example, my entire country was banned from all of Club Bing.
-There was also a team in Europe doing the same and all of that country got banned, too.
-In the end, Club Bing shut down in 2012.

-There was also a lot of other drama, like competition between different script writers.
-And there was the time that I emailed the creators of Asirra to chat about my hacking.
-(Why not?)
+In 2012, Club Bing shut down.

-I never got an Xbox and my inflatable Kayak never arrived but I had some fun and I'm keeping warm.
+I never got an Xbox and my inflatable Kayak never arrived but I had some fun and I keep warm.